We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-It is common to bleed after participating in some sexual activities that involve the vagina.
-These include being fingered, which is when another person inserts their fingers into the vagina.
+A person may bleed after participating in some sexual activities that involve the vagina.
+These include being fingered, which is a type of manual stimulation when another person inserts their fingers into the vagina.

 When a person becomes sexually aroused, the blood flow to the vagina increases.
 As a result, the person has a higher risk of bleeding from minor injuries, such as a scratch from a fingernail or irritation of the cervix.

 If the bleeding is light, and there are no other symptoms, there is no need to panic.

 In this article, we look at some of the reasons why a person might bleed after being fingered.
 We also explain when someone should see a doctor and what can help prevent this bleeding.

 Some of the most common causes of bleeding during or after being fingered include:

 Increased blood flow to the vagina when a person becomes aroused causes the tissue to swell and change shape.

 This increased blood flow also raises the risk of bleeding from a minor injury or irritation that affects the vagina’s delicate tissue.

 A woman might feel mild pain or burning ahead of light bleeding.

 If the bleeding is heavy or the pain is intense or lasts for more than a few hours, the injury could be more serious.